A Comprehensive Guide to Understanding High-Functioning Alcoholics

 They are full of excuses for drinking

 Most functional alcoholics will justify their behaviour to others as to why they are drinking.
-Excuses include stress at work, a long week or they simply enjoy socialising with their friends.
+Excuses include stress at work, a long week or they simply enjoy socialising with their friends and family.
 They always find a reason for turning to alcohol.

 They hide their alcohol